 So, if a security spits out 100 USD in dividends, part of that could be taxed at ordinary income (or capital gains).
 Let’s say my marginal tax rate was 10 percent, I’d take 10 USD and put it aside just in case I owe taxes, then I’d do something with the other 90 USD; most likely invest it either in the security that generated it or something that was down from an allocation perspective.

 For tax-advantaged accounts you don’t pay taxes on the earned income.
-Further, exchanges within the account typically aren’t classified as taxable events; even capital losses—no tax loss harvesting available.
+Further, exchanges (selling something to by something else) within the account typically aren’t classified as taxable events; even capital losses—no tax loss harvesting available.
 If there’s only one security in the account, reinvesting dividends is fine for the sake of simplicity and taking advantage of compounding.
 When there’s more than one security it can get a little trickier, but defaulting to reinvesting is probably fine because you always rebalance by buying and selling.

 Bulls, bears, and correctionsSection titled Bulls, bears, and corrections